ben-kemister/development-cheat-sheets/_tools/ssh.md

   - putty
 ---

-# What is *ssh*
 The Secure Shell Protocol (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.
 Its most notable applications are remote login and command-line execution
 <!--more-->